Small Cap: Bellamy's Australia

 Bellamy’s is in the hot spot of increasing global demand for so-called “organic” product.
 The group has grown its domestic market share in the past year from 10 per cent to 19 per cent, but it is the big market in China that has caught investors’ attention.
 After all, Australia isn’t even one big city in China, whose middle class is growing in wealth.

-The scale of this company’s current growth is breath taking.
+The scale of this Small Caps current growth is breath taking.
 In fiscal 2014 sales were just under $51 million and are expected to be about $200 million in the current financial year and to keep climbing.

-Whether it can live up to these expectations is the big question.
+Whether this Small Cap can live up to these expectations is the big question.
 An important factor has been not only its ability to call its product organic, which means that no chemical fertilisers or pesticides are use, but also to secure product, and to manufacture it.

 Its shares rallied after it announced a deal with Bega on the manufacturing front, which satisfies for the time being, but there is considerable haziness on securing organic product from Australian dairy farmers.

-At Under the Radar Report, we spend our time looking for stocks that are unloved, under owned, and seemingly not going anywhere.
-Buying cheap is your only insurance when there is an inevitable stock market sell off.
+At Under the Radar Report, we spend our time looking for Small Caps that are unloved, under owned, and seemingly not going anywhere.

-And then there are genuine growth stocks whose earnings seem to be impervious to changing economic conditions.
+And then there are genuine growth Small Caps whose earnings seem to be impervious to changing economic conditions.
 When we tipped Bellamy’s at $2.80 we thought was expensive.Sometimes the story is so good that you have to jump on in, even if the stock is fast moving.
-We aren’t telling subscribers to buy at current levels, but we’re not telling them to sell.
+We aren’t telling Small Cap subscribers to buy at current levels, but we’re not telling them to sell.